Park Sinchaisri

 Shunan Jiang ieor phd '25 future of work

-Nahyun Kim bba '24 (snu) future of work team lead
+Nahyun Kim penn phd '29 future of work

 Penn: Lorry Wu '23 (Technology & Operations Management PhD at Harvard), Stephen Lin '22 (Behavioral & Decision Sciences MS at Penn), Canary Zhu ’21 (Information Systems & Management PhD at CMU), Arianna Samet '20, Sarah Kim '20